About the Major

 **(Please note that although some courses may fit more than one category, they cannot be included more than once in the overall count of courses taken.)

 The department enthusiastically encourages students to study abroad and will count up to two courses taken outside Wesleyan toward the major.

-In either the fall or spring term, all senior majors enroll in a .25 credit pass/fail tutorial, for which they will write a three- to four-page paper reflecting on the portfolio of papers they have assembled and perhaps on other work in the department.
+In the drop/add period of the spring term, all senior majors enroll in a .25 credit pass/fail tutorial (RELI404), for which they will write a three- to four-page paper reflecting on the portfolio of papers they have assembled and perhaps on other work in the department.
 This paper allows students an opportunity to assess the arc of their intellectual development as a religion major.
+Papers will be submitted to the department chair and distributed to faculty members for evaluation.
 In the spring semester, faculty and senior majors will meet for a symposium discussion of these self-assessments, to be followed by a festive meal.

 Religion majors with a B+ (88.3) average in the department may choose to write a senior honors thesis.
 Candidates for honors must submit to the department chair a two- to three-page proposal abstract and bibliography by the last Friday of April of their junior year.
 The proposal should be a description of the intellectual problem of the thesis and the method to be used (whether it will be historical, ethnographic, etc.).
 Students should list three faculty members who would make good thesis tutors, in order of preference.
 The department will determine which theses will move forward with which faculty and may reject some proposals.
 Students will be notified of the department's decision before classes end in May.
 A student must be general education stage 1 compliant by graduation to be awarded honors or high honors.
-High honors may be awarded after a student's work has been submitted for a departmental colloquium.
+A passing grade, Honors, or High Honors will be awarded after a student's work has been presented to a departmental colloquium.